imsaurabh1/homecentre/README.md

 5- Activate virtual environment by navigating to .bat file
 .\saurabh_env\Scripts\activate.bat

 6- Install all libraries using in the project using requirements.txt file
+cd homecentre
 pip install -r requirements.txt

 7 – Migrate Django project